 Bono invites a small group of fans inside the stadium for a semi-dress rehearsal, in which he wears a rarely seen red variant of the Fly costume.
 These lucky fans are the first to witness a prototype version of MacPhisto, not yet named and without his trademark horns.
 He makes them giggle when he observes that they're curiously silent tonight: "Could you be overcome by emotion, perhaps?
 Well, I don't blame you – I can see you're all in awe of my platform shoes.
 Indeed, so am I."

 I'm not sure if a recording exists of the rehearsed phone call – let me know if you have a clip of it that you'd be willing to share!
-I believe I'm missing some of the speech as well.
+I appear to be missing some of the speech as well.

 A now perfectly-formed MacPhisto makes his debut appearance in a thunderstorm.
-Putting a brilliant new twist on the Mirrorball Man's familiar cry of "I have a vision: television!", he instead reveals his fondness for the gloriously kitschy institution that is the Eurovision Song Contest, even singing a few lines of the Dutch winning entry from 1975 (Teach-In's 'Ding-A-Dong').
+Putting a brilliant new twist on the Mirrorball Man's familiar cry of "I have a vision: television!", he instead reveals his fondness for the gloriously kitschy institution that is the Eurovision Song Contest, even singing a few lines of the Dutch winning entry from 1975, Teach-In's 'Ding-A-Dong'.
+(I am not sure why he thinks it's "the last Eurovision" this year, although the 1994 contest was introduced as "the show they couldn't kill".
+Can anyone can enlighten me?)
 He claims to have taught previous winners such as Lulu and Brotherhood of Man everything they knew.
 MacPhisto then tries to order a taxi to take him home, and confuses the girl on the phone by insisting that "You know me, you know me very well.
 But I know you probably even better than you know yourself!"

 Tonight, MacPhisto announces he's going to call his travel agent because he's very tired and needs "a break from all this".
 He phones the reservation office for KLM Airlines, and sings along to the waiting music as he is put on hold.
 After the second "please hold the line" message, MacPhisto sarcastically asks the crowd: "We've got all night, really, haven't we?
 We don't mind paying a £100,000 fine, now, do we?!" (a reference to the penalty for the show overrunning).
 He eventually gets through to a helpful receptionist named Monique, who is unable to find a flight for him this evening but checks what's available the next day.
 "What have you got going?
 I don't really mind, as long as it's sunny," says MacPhisto, to which Monique replies that it's supposed to be sunny tomorrow here in Holland, earning a big cheer from the crowd!
 MacPhisto remarks that they said the same thing about yesterday, when the thunderstorm ruined his hair.
 By now Monique can barely disguise her laughter, and MacPhisto becomes suspicious that she may be "taking the mickey out of an old man".
 The term "mickey" is lost on Monique, but she assures him that she's very serious, and finds him a flight to Singapore which leaves the following afternoon.
 MacPhisto tells her she's a very nice lady, and offers to sing her a song.
 She replies "Oh, that would be nice!" and stays on the line to hear Ultra Violet.

 MacPhisto reminisces about the birth of rock 'n' roll in the '50s (all his idea, of course), proudly declaring that "Everybody's into it now!"
-He attempts to find out whether or not Queen Beatrix is a fan, but unfortunately the receptionist is unimpressed and hangs up without responding to the question.
+He attempts to find out whether or not Queen Beatrix is a fan, phoning the Government Information Service which handles media enquiries about the Royal House, but unfortunately the operator is unimpressed and hangs up without responding to the question.
 Insulted, MacPhisto exclaims: "Well, now – the last time a royal hung up on me, I sent the House of Windsor into flames!"
-This is a reference to the blaze which had devastated Windsor Castle six months earlier, "thought to have been started by a spotlight shining on a curtain"... now we now what really happened. ;)
+This is a reference to the blaze that had devastated Windsor Castle six months earlier, "thought to have been started by a spotlight shining on a curtain"... now we now what really happened. ;)

 After a hearty rendition of 'Moon River', MacPhisto praises the crowd's command of English, although he says he prefers Irish himself.
 He tries to order a taxi, but the woman on the phone puts him on hold and he is unable to get any further response.
 Having tried his best, MacPhisto sadly admits defeat: "I'm the last pop star, and they've hung up on me.
 Oh well."

-The old U2 Portugal fansite uploaded an article from Blitz magazine, featuring an interview with the Teletáxis operator, Ana Oliveira.
-If I have translated correctly, she says that she doesn't even remember speaking to anyone English that night – she works alone and has to take care of the radio and telephone simultaneously, so it is normal for her to say "Teletáxis, good evening" and ask the caller to wait, without even hearing them.
+The old U2 Portugal fansite uploaded an article from Blitz magazine, featuring an interview with the Teletáxis operator Ana Oliveira.
+She says she doesn't remember anyone speaking to her in English that night, but she works alone and has to take care of the radio and telephone simultaneously, so it is normal for her to say "Teletáxis, good evening" and ask the caller to wait without even hearing them.
+(However, I believe the real reason for her lack of recollection is that he actually dialled the number for Rádio Táxis de Lisboa!)
 MacPhisto is also mentioned in Portuguese reviews on the website from Blitz, Se7e, A Capital and Super Som.

-Observing that it's raining again ("So nice of you all to make us feel at home!"), MacPhisto dials a number to find out what the weather will be like tomorrow.
+Observing that it's raining again – "So nice of you all to make us feel at home!" – MacPhisto calls a weather report service (then available on 094) to find out what the forecast is like for tomorrow.
 He says he hopes to find a friendly voice at the other end, but only gets through to an automated recording which babbles on in Spanish.

-MacPhisto complains that the local Ritz Hotel "wouldn't let your favourite rock 'n' roll band stay there" because they have a problem with the dress code.
-He phones the hotel and listens to several minutes of hold music whilst making small talk with the crowd – he asks how the country's general elections are going ("Vota MacPhisto, I'd say!"), and reminisces about "poor old Franco".
+MacPhisto complains that the local Ritz Hotel "wouldn't let your favourite rock 'n' roll band stay there" because of a problem with the dress code.
+(The establishment has historically refused accommodation to anyone deemed "Not Ritz Type", including movie stars, men without ties and women wearing trousers.)
+He phones the hotel and listens to several minutes of hold music whilst making small talk with the crowd – he asks how the country's general elections are going ("Vota MacPhisto, I'd say!"), and reminisces about "poor old Franco", the dictator who ruled for 36 years and had many thousands of political enemies killed or tortured.
 When he finally gets through to the manager, MacPhisto explains that he'd like to stay in the hotel now that he has the right suit: "I need a tie and a jacket?
 But I've got a very special jacket, and I have some horns.
 Would that be a problem?"
 He is assured that it's no problem at all.
 "Well, thank you very much," the devil replies sardonically.
 "You'll have MacPhisto, but you won't have the group of U2.
 That's fine; thank you!"